 Many other famous writers and artists have found their inspiration in Cornwall, such as Barbara Hepworth, Bernard Leach, John le Carré, Patrick Gale, Daphne du Maurier, Mary Wesley, Arther Quiller-Couch, Derek Tangye, EV Thompson, John Betjeman, William Golding, Thomas Hardy and AL Rowse – and many others too numerous to mention.

-Prices for our Cornwall Walking Holidays in 2022 range from £880 per person in B&B’s (with evening meals at your own expense) – rising to as much as £1,200 if staying in a good hotel, with breakfasts and 3 course evening meals included.
+Prices for our Cornwall Walking Holidays in 2022 range from £880 per person in B&B’s (with evening meals at your own expense) – rising to £1,200 if staying in a good hotel, with breakfasts and five 3 course evening meals included.
 A single room supplement applies at some accommodations.
 Full details of the various options and prices for 2022 are provided when requesting our Cornwall brochure – Contact us here.

 To view photographs from many of our past Cornwall Walking Holidays, please visit our Facebook page.